 This collaborative research project explores environmentalism and development as key areas for social and political change.
 In particular, the project examines relationships between environment, environmentalism and neoliberal governance in the geographical context of Israel’s Negev highland.
 At several study sites, the project engages theoretical and political debates around critical sustainability, environmental security and freedom, and green imperialism.

-- Solitary farms and farmers as a form of development around the northern and the central Negev region in urban and non-urban settings
+- Solitary farms and farmers around the Negev highland near urban and non-urban settings (since 2010)